 Chlamydia and Gonorrhea are the 2 infections for which testing is most commonly requested.
 They are curable with common antibiotics.
 Testing for chlamydia and gonorrhea can be done by collecting a urine specimen or by inserting a special swab into the cervix or penis.
 If a urine specimen is collected it must be obtained at least 1 hour after the last time the bladder was emptied.
 The cost of testing is $25, and results are typically available within 2 business days.

 Herpes infections are most often not known by the infected person, and affect 1 in 6 Americans.
 It is treatable but not curable.
 Testing for herpes may be done with a blood test or a culture.
-The blood test is $65.
-The culture is $49.
+The blood test for type I/II is $65.
+The culture plus typing is $49 and is only performed when a patient is having symptoms.

 HPV is very common in sexually active young adults, and is treatable.
 HPV is diagnosed on the basis of exam and clinical assessment, sometimes along with laboratory testing.
+Current HPV testing is able to be performed only with a pap smear.
 Testing for HPV requires a visit with a doctor or nurse practitioner.

 HIV is not common but it is serious.
 It is treatable but not curable.
 The Centers for Disease Control currently recommend that all Americans be tested for HIV annually.
 Testing for HIV/AIDS is with a blood test.
 The cost is $33.